-Beloved, you take your rest in the Lord when you cease striving or seeking to appease, please or impress God, or to earn God’s love, acceptance, favour or blessing by your performance, self-righteousness or good works.
+Beloved, you take your rest in the Lord when you cease striving or seeking to appease, please or impress God, or earn God’s love, acceptance, favor, or blessing by your performance, self-righteousness, or good works.

-But rather, you take pleasure in, rely upon or trust completely in the finished work of Christ as the only basis for having a loving and intimate relationship with God and for possessing and enjoying God’s blessings.
+But instead, you take pleasure in, rely upon, or trust entirely in the finished work of Christ as the only basis for having a loving and intimate relationship with God and for possessing and enjoying God’s blessings.

-You will always experience inward rest, overflowing joy, and peace that surpass all understanding in spite of your circumstances if you truly know and deeply believe that the Lord Jesus loves you unconditionally and infinitely, and has won for you a complete victory through His death and resurrection.
+You will always experience inward rest, overflowing joy, and peace that surpass all understanding despite your circumstances if you genuinely know and deeply believe that the Lord Jesus loves you unconditionally and infinitely and has won for you a complete victory through His death and resurrection.

 Friend, enough of fretting and running all over the place!

-Therefore, God is calling you today to cease from your fear, worry and anxiety, and to begin to take your rest in the Lord, taking pleasure in and trusting completely in the finished work of Christ for your salvation.
+Therefore, God is calling you today to cease from your fear, worry, and anxiety, and to begin to take your rest in the Lord, taking pleasure in and trusting entirely in the finished work of Christ for your salvation.